pnovok/SQLServer_CDC_Demo/README.md

 ![img.png](Images/img12.png)

-Let's remove the row that was inserted above on the SQL Server side and check that the same row was deleted from Hive.
+Delete the row that was inserted above on the SQL Server side and check that the same row was deleted from Hive.

 ```
 delete from Customers where CustomerId=6;